Munazaa/Building-Segmentation/README.md

 # Segmentation Tasks

 This repository contains the code and data for my work on Instance Segmentation.

 It includes:
-- Source code of Mask R-CNN built on FPN and ResNet101.
+- Source code for instance segmentation built on FPN and ResNet101.
+- Data pre-processing code for handling noise in dataset.
-- Training code for Dummy data
+- Training code for a dummy data.
-- Jupyter notebooks to visualize the detection pipeline at every step
+- Jupyter notebooks to visualize the detection pipeline at every step.
-- Example of results on our own dataset
+- Example of results on our own dataset.

 ## Source Code